hashgraph/hedera-improvement-proposal/HIP/hip-gas-throttling.md

 transaction, which is why pre-consensus uses the `gasLimit` field and will be referred to as the gas reservation.

+`ContractCallLocalQuery` requests are not submitted to consensus and are only executed on the node receiving the message.
+Hence, they will only count against the local node's precheck throttle. `ContractCreate` and `ContractCall` transactions are executed in consensus and count against both precheck throttle limits and consensus throttle limits.
+The throttle limits for precheck and consensus may be set to different values.

 In order to ensure that the transactions can execute properly it is common to set a higher gas reservation than will be consumed by execution.
 In Ethereum Mainnet the entire reservation is charged to the account prior to execution and